 - Basic and Clinical Science Didactic Conference (Weekly) – These are didactic sessions that cover a core curriculum in endocrinology in both basic science and clinical endocrinology.
 Topics include cellular and molecular biology, hormone receptor interactions, genetic control of hormone function, genetic disorders and gene therapy, performance of various hormone assays, normal endocrine physiology, endocrine disorders, prevention of disease, endocrine therapies/treatment, surgery and health care delivery.
 The goal of this conference is to review topics, as well as questions in general endocrinology, reproductive endocrinology and pediatric endocrinology every 24 months.
 Additionally, the sessions aim to improve test-taking skills in anticipation of becoming board-certified in Endocrinology, Diabetes and Metabolism.
 The format utilizes a major textbook such as Becker's Principles and Practice of Endocrinology, Williams Textbook of Endocrinology, DeGroot's Endocrinology textbook and the Endocrine Self-Assessment program (ESAP).
 The lectures are given by the endocrinology fellows and endocrine faculty.
 Clinical topics constitute 50 percent of this conference, with basic science the other 50 percent.

-- Journal Club (Weekly) – Journal Club is held weekly to expose trainees to critical reading of endocrine literature.
+- Journal Club (Weekly) – Journal Club is held one to two times a month to expose trainees to critical reading of endocrine literature.
 Following a scheduled rotation, fellows will take turns critically reviewing recent peer-reviewed original research papers that have been announced and distributed to the attendees in advance.
 Emphasis is placed on study design, patient population selected, specific methods and analytical/statistical methods.
 The major goal of this conference is to teach critical review of the literature for medical decision making.
 An additional goal is to keep abreast of developments in endocrinology — both basic and clinical.
 The faculty encourages the selection of a wide range of basic and clinical articles.
 Lastly, this conference allows the trainees to gain teaching experience.

 - Endocrine Grand Rounds (Monthly) – At these conferences, members of the Phoenix VA Health Care System faculty, both from the endocrine division and other subspecialties, present hormone-related research findings from their own work or work by others in their fields.
 Prominent outside speakers are invited to present endocrine-related research quarterly.
 These conferences help fellows to criticize research design, familiarize them with state-of-the-art methods and provide an appreciation of where endocrine science is headed.